paraspell/docs/docs/api/xcmP.md

 ## XCM pallet queries

-This functionality allows you to query the `XCM pallets` that Parachains currently support.
+This functionality allows you to query the `XCM pallets` that Chains currently support.

 ### Package-less implementation of XCM API XCM Pallet Query features into your application